MicrosoftDocs/azure-devops-docs/docs/test/overview.md

 ## Key benefits

 * **Test on any platform**.
-With the Test hub in VSTS and TFS, you can use your browser to access all the manual testing capabilities.
-The Test hub enables you to [create](create-test-cases.md) and [run manual tests](run-manual-tests.md) through an easy-to-use, web-based interface that can be accessed from all major browsers on any platform.
+With the [!INCLUDE [test-hub-include](_shared/test-hub-include.md)], you can use your browser to access all the manual testing capabilities.
+It enables you to [create](create-test-cases.md) and [run manual tests](run-manual-tests.md) through an easy-to-use, web-based interface that can be accessed from all major browsers on any platform.

 * **Rich Diagnostic data collection**.
 Using the web-based Test Runner and Test Runner client you can [collect rich diagnostic data](collect-diagnostic-data.md) during your tests.
 This includes screenshots, an image action log, screen recordings, code coverage, IntelliTrace traces, and test impact data for your apps under test.
 This data is automatically included in all the bugs you create during test, making it easy for developers to reproduce the issues.

 * **End to End Traceability**.
-VSTS and TFS provide [end-to-end traceability of your requirements, builds, tests and bugs](../boards/queries/link-work-items-support-traceability.md?toc=/vsts/test/toc.json&bc=/vsts/test/breadcrumb/toc.json).
+Azure DevOps and TFS provide [end-to-end traceability of your requirements, builds, tests and bugs](../boards/queries/link-work-items-support-traceability.md?toc=/vsts/test/toc.json&bc=/vsts/test/breadcrumb/toc.json).
 Users can track their requirement quality from cards on the Kanban board.
 Bugs created while testing are automatically linked to the requirements and builds being tested, which helps you track the quality of the requirements or builds.

 * **Extensible platform**.
-You can combine the tools and technologies you already know with the development tools that work best for you to integrate with and [extend VSTS and TFS](../integrate/index.md).
+You can combine the tools and technologies you already know with the development tools that work best for you to integrate with and [extend Azure DevOps and TFS](../integrate/index.md).
 Use the REST APIs and contribution model available for the Test platform to create extensions that provide the experience you need for your test management lifecycle.

 ## Additional resources